Pyomo/pyomo/doc/OnlineDocs/explanation/solvers/pyrosdir/index.rst

 Citing PyROS
 ------------
-If you use PyROS, please consider citing the publication [IAE+21]_.
+If you use PyROS in your research, please acknowledge PyROS by citing [IAE+21]_.

 Feedback and Reporting Issues